kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/new-website-2020-inspiration/index.md

 It’s interesting to note that there are studies that prove that fewer options lead to more sales for example.
 And people tend to be happier with fewer choices.
 It’s a slim zone between having no options and too many options.

 I rolled back ideas multiple times because they integrated too much complexity.
-I removed a social icon bar I added in my early designs, removed fancy off-screen navigation, replaced complex icons with simple ones, and limited myself to a minimal amount of navigation items.
+I removed a social icon bar I added in my early designs, removed fancy off-screen navigation, replaced complex icons with simple ones, and limited myself to a maximal amount of navigation items.

 ### Shizen – Naturalness (自然)